Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: The distance between coherent lower previsions

+In the next section we provide an algorithm for calculating the bound on the distance between coherent extensions of a coherent lower prevision $\lpr_{\mathcal K}$.
+It calculates the value of

-To use equation \eqref{eq-maximal-distance-long} directly for calculating the maximal distance, one would need to examine every extreme point $E$ of $\cset$ and every face of $\cset$ and then select the face whose most distant extreme point from $E$ is nearest to $E$.
-This obviously requires a lot of redundant analysis, because most of the faces of $\cset$ can be eliminated by applying a much faster criterion. \begin{prop} Let $E$, $F$ and $F'$ be linear previsions and $h\in N_\cset (E)$.
+which, based on the inequality \eqref{eq-maximizing-distance2}, bounds the maximal distance.
+To calculate the above bound, we need to consider every extreme point of $\cset$ and calculate the normed distance to the extreme points of all faces $\cset_f$ of $\cset$.
+The goal being finding the face whose most distant extreme point from $E$ is nearest to it.
+This obviously requires a lot of redundant analysis.
+The following easy criterion allows reducing the number of optimization steps substantially. \begin{prop} Let $E$, $F$ and $F'$ be linear previsions and $h\in N_\cset (E)$.
 Suppose that $F'(f_i) \ge F(f_i)$ for all the elements of the positive basis of $N_\cset(E)$.
-Then $F'(h)\ge F(h)$ for every $h\in N_\cset(E)$. \end{prop} \begin{proof} An easy consequence of the fact that every element $h\in N_\cset(E)$ is a positive combination of elements $f_i$, for $i\in I$. \end{proof} In the circumstances described by the above proposition we will say that an extreme point $F'$ \emph{dominates} $F$ on $N_\cset(E)$.
+Then $F'(h)\ge F(h)$ for every $h\in N_\cset(E)$. \end{prop} \begin{proof} An easy consequence of the fact that every element $h\in N_\cset(E)$ is a positive combination of elements $f_i$ contained in the positive basis of $N_\cset(E)$. \end{proof} In the circumstances described by the above proposition we will say that an extreme point $F'$ \emph{dominates} $F$ on $N_\cset(E)$.
+If an extreme point $F'$ dominates $F$, then $d_E(E, F') \ge d_E(E, F)$.